AxeWP/wp-graphql-headless-login/README.md

 ![Headless Login for WPGraphQL Logo](./assets/header.png)
 # Headless Login for WPGraphQL

-A WordPress plugin that provides Headless login and authentication for <a href="https://wpgraphql.com" target="_blank">WPGraphQL</a>, supporting traditional passwords, OAuth2/OpenID Connect, JWT, and more.
+A WordPress plugin that provides headless login and authentication for <a href="https://wpgraphql.com" target="_blank">WPGraphQL</a>, supporting traditional passwords, OAuth2/OpenID Connect, JWT, and more.

 * [Join the WPGraphQL community on Slack.](https://join.slack.com/t/wp-graphql/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA)
 * [Documentation](#usage)